Home » Can We Teach All Children to Read and Spell?

 Australian children’s book author Mem Fox also believes that ”(A)ll children will learn to read if they are exposed to enough books, words, stories.”

-Fact and fiction with Mem Fox
+Fact and fiction with Mem Fox.

 https://www.spelfabet.com.au/2018/11/fact-and-fiction-with-mem-fox/

-The home literacy environment: ”Storybook exposure was not a significant predictor of children’s outcomes.
+”Storybook exposure was not a significant predictor of children’s outcomes.
 In contrast, direct literacy instruction remained a predictor of reading/spelling skills.”

 “Balanced literacy was a way to defuse the wars over reading,” said Mark Seidenberg, a cognitive neuroscientist and author of the book “Language at the Speed of Sight.”
 “It succeeded in keeping the science at bay, and it allowed things to continue as before.”